-Black Cohosh - Wild Harvested in the foothills of the Appalachian Mountains
+Black Cohosh Root - Wild Harvested in the foothills of the Appalachian Mountains

-Black Cohosh Root is most often used to make Black Cohosh Tea.
+Black Cohosh Root, also known as snakeroot, is most often used to make Black Cohosh Tea.
 Herbal uses also include making Black Cohosh Extract, tinctures, as well as using as an admixture plant for herbal Salve.
 If tea, "isn't your cup of tea" Blue Cohosh Pills or capsules can be easily made.

 Our Black Cohosh Root is Wild Harvested in the foothills of the Appalachian Mountains.
 No smog, no pollution and rich, nutrient filled soil provide the perfect environment for harvesting all natural, non GMO, wild herbs.
 Note: Black Cohosh is abundant in KY, TN and WV.
 If ethically harvested, leaving part of the Rhizome, the plant will reproduce.